moe-e/Web-Portfolio/README.md

 # Web-Portfolio

-Developped a personal website from scratch to showcase my portfolio.
+Developed a personal website from scratch to showcase my portfolio.

 ### Usage: ###
 To view the website, click on the following link: https://melharoufi.com